bin-soo/CS150A-Project/README.md

 ## Data Preprocessing with PySpark
 ### feature engineering
 1. extract similarity or feature of KC
-2. Add features: CFAR for class features.
+2. Add features: CFAR/Duration for class features.
 ### dataset seperation
 k-fold cross validation for each classifier
 ## Classification